 shawnee traylor

-chemical oceanographer | environmental advocate | aspiring alpinist
+chemical oceanographer | environmental advocate | adventurer

-I am a PhD student in the MIT-WHOI Joint Program working in the Biogeochemical Ocean Observation and Modeling Lab (BOOMLAB), where I am supported by the National Science Foundation Graduate Research Fellowship Program (NSF GRFP).
-My thesis work brings together my background in chemistry, environmental engineering, carbon sequestration, and water quality.
+I am a chemical oceanographer and Postdoctoral Fellow at the Monterey Bay Aquarium Research Institute (MBARI).
+My work brings together my background in chemistry, environmental engineering, carbon sequestration, and water quality.
 Using a combination of autonomous platforms and traditional fieldwork, I study the ocean's role in regulating climate through the uptake of carbon dioxide.
-Understanding these natural processes may enable ocean-based climate solutions such as marine carbon dioxide removal (mCDR).
+Understanding these natural processes may enable ocean-based climate solutions such as marine carbon dioxide removal (mCDR) and is foundational for responsible monitoring, reporting, and verification in the emerging market.

-My research has taken me all over the world, from getting stuck in penguin traffic in Antarctica to diving over tropical corals in Panama.
-I completed my undergraduate degree at Columbia University (2018), where I gained essential hands-on research and teaching experience in urban air and water quality, geological and coastal carbon sequestration, and field engineering methods.
+The natural world transcends national boundaries; my research has taken me all over the globe, from getting stuck in penguin traffic in Antarctica to diving over tropical corals in Panama.
+I completed my doctoral work in the MIT-WHOI Joint Program Biogeochemical Ocean Observation and Modeling Lab (BOOMLAB), where I was supported by the National Science Foundation Graduate Research Fellowship Program (NSF GRFP).
+My undergraduate degree is from Columbia University, where I gained essential hands-on research and teaching experience in urban air and water quality, geological and coastal carbon sequestration, and field engineering methods.
 I am passionate about implementing accessible observational systems to enable scientists and communities alike to engage with their natural environment.
-I believe strongly in the sharing my research outside of academia, and seek out opportunities to be engaged in public outreach and climate advocacy.
+I believe strongly in sharing my research outside of academia, and seek out opportunities to be engaged in public outreach and climate advocacy.

 my vision